 The phone rang, and our hearts skipped a beat.
 By the way, it still does today.
 Not sure if that will ever go away.
 The voice on the other line said, “Riley is stable but in critical condition.”
 YES!!!
 The first prayer was answered.

 At this point, we still had no idea what had happened.
 Was it a car accident or a water incident?
 He told us that he fell from a 4th story balcony.
 WHAT??
 And he’s alive?
 A security guard heard the thump.
 He landed on a car in the first-floor parking lot.
 He was intubated and in the hospital within an hour of the accident and never stopped breathing on his own — more good news.

-The spring break tour group helped us arrange to get to Mexico the next morning.
-Needless to say, we didn’t sleep at all that night.
+The spring break tour group helped us arrange to get to Mexico the following day.
+We didn’t sleep at all that night.
 We feared there would be another phone call telling us the worst.
 In the darkness of the night, my mind raced.
-I had moments of knowing in my heart he would be okay and then moments of despair and fear.
+I had moments of knowing he would be okay in my heart and then moments of despair and fear.

 How would I tell people, my mother?
 How would I go on living without him?
 Then, I decided I would not allow my mind to go there.
 I would push out those negative thoughts and only welcome thoughts of him alive, well, laughing, full of life, etc. It wasn’t easy, but I had to.
 I couldn’t bear the thought of losing him.
 The only power I had left was controlling my thoughts.

 Thankfully, Joe and I had passports, so making the arrangements and getting into Mexico wasn’t an issue.
 The plane was full of other spring breakers already in party mode.
 Thank goodness for noise-canceling headphones.